ossf/wg-supply-chain-integrity/governance/CHARTER.md

 OpenSSF has produced a breadth of tools, frameworks, and specifications SLSA, GUAC, Sigstore, Scorecard, OSV, OSPS Baseline, S2C2F, and others, but adoption has been uneven.
 [ORBIT's Launchpad](https://github.com/ossf/wg-orbit) gives *manufacturers* an on-ramp for adopting this work; there is no equivalent program for the *maintainers* of the open-source projects these tools are mostly built for.
 Maintainers face overlapping artifacts, unclear sequencing, and no single OpenSSF venue chartered to make adoption easier.

-The [OpenSSF Technical Vision](https://github.com/ossf/tac/blob/main/technical-vision.md) names "Producer Enablement" as a strategic pillar, and the [OSPS Baseline](https://github.com/ossf/security-baseline) is emerging as the unifying metric for what "good" looks like for open-source projects.
+The [OpenSSF Technical Vision](https://github.com/ossf/tac/blob/main/technical-vision.md) commits to a future where "Producers of OSS (of all skill levels) have the ability to proactively and reactively address both existing and emergent security threats," calling for "extremely low-friction, automated tooling to make security processes less onerous, more accurate, and trusted... [made] available at zero cost."
+The [OSPS Baseline](https://github.com/ossf/security-baseline) is emerging as the unifying metric for what "good" looks like for open-source projects.
 What is missing is a working group whose explicit mission is to turn that vision and that metric into an adoption path without re-implementing work owned by sibling WGs.

 This is the gap the revamped SCI WG proposes to own, in line with the option named in the Q2 2026 SCI WG TAC report (PR #614, "Refocus the WG on adoption").